CopperEgg/copperegg-powershell/README.md

 ##Next Steps

-The metrics monitored are selected using the win_counters.txt file.
-You will find notes there about the formatting, and additional detail will be found in Initialize-MetricGroups.ps1
+The servers, metricgroups and dashboards are specified in the config.yml file.
-The dashboards are built in Initialize-Dashboards.ps1.
-Use that code as a starting point for creating views exactly as you want them.
+The metricgroups are built in Initialize-MetricGroups.ps1 The dashboards are built in Initialize-Dashboards.ps1.

 ##To Run Your CopperEgg-StartMonitor.ps1 script 'as a service'

 Specifically, these instructions are for ensuring that your monitoring powershell scripts resume running after restart or power-cycle.
 At this point, we do not support running the Powershell scripts as a Windows Service ... but using the Windows Task Scheduler, you can do very close to the same thing.

-* As Administrator, enter the Task Scheduler (COntrol Panel-> Administrative Tools->Task Scheduler)
+* As Administrator, enter the Task Scheduler (Control Panel-> Administrative Tools->Task Scheduler)

 * Create Task General
   - Name CopperEggTask